theloniustrout/danstore/README.md

 <br><br>
 Raspberryproduce.com is to test Dan's marketing chops.
 RPI Zero based physics toys & learning how to make an RPI Hat from prototype to production might be the eventual products of this store that doesn't yet exist.

 Test product is based on best on the bang for the buck analog educational circuit--open gate FET with the additoin of a LC circuit for max efficiency.
 But there's more!
 An RPI Zero version thereof.
 Sensor extension is via pluggable I2C sensor & ADC Hat.
-Visualization extensions via hats in [pinouts.xyc](http://pinouts.xyz) Electronics concepts are Carver Mims modern interpretation of Bill Beaty's original paper.
+Visualization extensions via hats in [pinouts.xyc](http://pinouts.xyz) Charge conservation remixed by Jerry in the style of Carver Mims modern interpretation of Bill Beaty's original paper.

 Everyone loves Demon hunting kits.
 Now on RPI Zero!